22 minutes of terror: How passengers, pilots kept crippled Southwest Flight 1380 from turning deadlier

 'Jesus loves you girls'

 For the next 22 minutes, the 144 passengers and five crew members wondered if this was the end.
-Flight attendants, normally calm presences when a plane hits rocky air, broke down themselves, some of them crying.
+Flight attendants, normally paragons of stability when a plane hits rocky air, broke down themselves, some of them crying.

 "Everybody was going crazy, and yelling and screaming," Martinez said.
 "We knew that we were in a really bad place. ...
 I'm like, 'We're probably not going to make it.'"

 Martinez's colleague sat next to him, fixed on his phone.
 When Martinez looked closer, he noticed his colleague was sending a final goodbye to his wife and unborn son.
 Martinez was compelled to do the same.
 But how?
-He couldn't call or text, he realized, so he began scrambling to access the onboard Wi-Fi so he could say his own farewells.
+He couldn't call or text, he realized, so he began scrambling to access the onboard Wi-Fi to say his own farewells.

 "So I Facebook Live'd the whole thing, and was then sending out messages to my mom, my dad, my sister -- all my loved ones back home," he said.
 "It was absolutely a terrifying experience."

-Bourman, the pastor, also thought of his family, namely his three daughters.
+Bourman also thought of his family, namely his three daughters.
 He wanted to send them a note "from the grave," something to let them know their parents always loved them.

 "Never lose your faith in God.
 Jesus loves you girls," the message read.